Skip to main content

 It means your phone delivered the text using standard carrier SMS instead of internet-based messaging like iMessage or RCS.

-In this article, we’ll explain what “sent as SMS” means, why the delivery switch happens, and how server-based messaging works in business marketing.
+In this article, we’ll explain the meaning of “sent as SMS” in more depth, why the delivery switch occurs, and how server-based messaging works in business marketing.

-- “Sent as SMS” means your message was routed through standard carrier SMS instead of internet-based messaging like iMessage or RCS.
+• “Sent as SMS” means your message was routed through standard carrier SMS instead of internet-based messaging.

-- On Android, the status appears when RCS chat fails due to connectivity issues, disabled settings, or compatibility limits, triggering automatic SMS fallback.
+• On Android, the delivery status appears when RCS chat fails due to connectivity issues, disabled settings, or compatibility limits, triggering automatic fallback.

 What “Sent as SMS” Means on iPhone

 When an Apple device shows “sent as SMS,” it means the message was sent through standard texting.
-This is the older method that travels through your mobile carrier instead of the internet.
+This older method travels through your mobile carrier network instead of the internet.

 This switch happens when the recipient’s device is offline, turned off, out of signal range, not connected to the internet, or using a non-iOS device that cannot receive iMessages at all.

-It can also happen if something in your iMessage settings prevents the message from using the data route, which affects how the other person will receive messages from you.
+It can also happen if something in your iMessage settings prevents the message from using the data route.
+This affects how the other person will receive SMS messages from you.

 In these cases, the iPhone sends the text through the carrier’s SMS route so the message still goes out.

-When this happens, the bubble turns into green messages instead of blue.
-It shows that the phone used the traditional SMS path rather than the iMessage network with features like read receipts.
+When this happens, it turns into green bubble messages instead of blue.
+It shows that the phone used the SMS inbox path rather than the iMessage network with features like read receipts.

 What “Sent as SMS” Means on Android